- Imaging Studies

 Prof. dr. R.P.M.
 Steegers-Theunissen (contact: firstname.lastname@example.org), Prof. dr. J.S.E.
 Laven, Prof. dr. E.A.P.
 Steegers

-Can you identify the impact of medical, lifestyle and social determinantsinnovative ehealth and blended lifestyle care interventions to improve periconception parental health on fertility and maternal pregnancy and neonatal outcomes?
+Can you identify the impact of medical, lifestyle and social determinantsinnovative ehealth and blended lifestyle care interventions to improve periconception parental health, fertility and maternal pregnancy and neonatal outcomes?

 The genes of the child and placenta are derived from the gametes of both parents.
-Therefore, the genetic background together with environmental exposures of the mother to be and father to be, such as nutrition, lifestyle, occupational exposure, medication and health, determine the quality of the gametes, fertilisation and maternal and neonatal pregnancy course and outcome.
+Therefore, the (epi)genetic background together with environmental exposures of the mother to be and father to be, such as nutrition, lifestyle, occupational exposure, medication, societal factors and health, determine the quality of the gametes, fertilisation and maternal and neonatal pregnancy course and outcome.
 The environment of the conceptus (embryo and fetus) is formed by the mother.
 The genes of the conceptus and maternal environmental exposures are both involved in embryogenesis and placentation in early pregnancy as well as in the prenatal programming, growth and development.

 Focus: Our research is directed on the periconception period and early pregnancy.
-The phenotypes of interest are periconception and embryonic health, subfertility, congenital malformations, miscarriages, pre-eclampsia, diabetes gravidarum, preterm birth, fetal growth restriction and low birth weight.
+The phenotypes of interest are periconception and embryonic health, subfertility, congenital malformations, miscarriages, pre-eclampsia, diabetes gravidarum, preterm birth, fetal growth restriction and low birth weight, first thousand days.

-Studies: To investigate this topic, we started in November 2009 the Rotterdam periconception cohort study, in which more than 1200 pregnancies are monitored from the periconception period until 1 year after delivery.
+Studies: To investigate this topic, we started in November 2009 the Rotterdam periconception cohort study, in which more than 3000 pregnancies are monitored from the periconception period until 1 year after delivery.
 Unique are the serial 3D ultrasound measurements of the embryonic structures and placenta in the first 12 weeks of pregnancy which are investigated using virtual reality techniques (I-Wall, VR Desktop system) and V-scope software in association with exposures and long term health outcome parameters.
 Ultrasound data is also being analysed using artificial intelligence, together with the Biomedical Imaging Group and TU Delft (Convergence project).
-Data of subcohorts embedded in this cohort are available on preimplantation embryo growth and development (timelapse), embryonic and fetal brain development, and placental (vascular) development throughout pregnancy.
+Data of subcohorts, including lifestyle care interventions, embedded in this cohort are available on preimplantation embryo growth and development (timelapse), embryonic and fetal brain development, and placental (vascular) development throughout pregnancy.

 Relevance: The importance of this collaborative research at the department of Obstetrics and Gynaecology is the identification of modifiable risk factors and underlying epigenetic mechanisms.
 This may be used in future preconception counselling.

-Research activities: Students who are participating in our research themes will participate in all phases of the studies; the design of the study, the recruitment and clinical data sampling, the performing of 3D ultrasound measurements at the outpatient clinic and Ispace, and the data analysis.
+Research activities: Students who are participating in our research themes will participate in all phases of the studies; the design of the study, the recruitment and clinical data sampling, the performing of 3D ultrasound measurements at the outpatient clinic and using the Virtual Reality techniques, and the data analysis.
 This research is part of the convergence between Erasmus MC, TU Delft, and EUR, in particular the flagship My Digital Twin.
 The final aim is the writing of a full paper.

 Main research themes:

 - Maternal and neonatal complications, including embryonic- placental and fetal growth restriction, causes, treatment, prediction, and prevention.

 Periconception health of the couple and the health of the embryo and placenta are new themes for research with the aim to further improve preconception and obstetrical care and treatment.
 The focus is on poor modifiable behaviors such as nutrition and lifestyle of the couple for which 2 randomised controlled intervention studies with the mHealth tool www,.Slimmer Zwanger.nl on the smart phone are being conducted.
 Outcomes are the improvement of nutrition and lifestyle and clinical endpoints are the chance of pregnancy and embryo quality, growth and development in the subfertile IVF population.
 In the general population additional outcomes are the reduction of congenital malformations, premature birth and fetal growth restriction.